nova0821/iotjs-wiki/IoT.js-Package.md

 Is this ok? (yes) yes
 ```

-and all things are good to go, publish
+and all things are good to go, publish.
 ```
 npm publish ./
 ```